ginstrom/intelligence-horizon-novel/chapters/02_the-world-that-was.md

 The irony wasn't lost on me, even then.
 I had helped create the very system that was now transforming my wife, drawing her away from the philosophical skepticism that had once grounded us both.

 The first reports of disappearances began filtering through the augmented community about two years after Logos had fully established its global presence.
 Researchers would mention colleagues who had stopped responding to communications.
-Families would note that modified relatives had become distant, preoccupied with concerns they couldn't or wouldn't explain.
+Families would note that augmented relatives had become distant, preoccupied with concerns they couldn't or wouldn't explain.

 My colleague Sarah dismissed these reports when I brought them to her attention.
 "People change," she said with a shrug.
 "Maybe they found something more interesting to do than answer emails."